 Myth 6: You can't cook pasta in the slow cooker

 You'll find a lot of slow-cooker pasta recipes that call for the pasta to be made on the side, while the sauce itself is cooked in the slow cooker.
 Many recipes claim that pasta turns into a mushy mess when cooked in the appliance.
 Nope!
 You can absolutely cook pasta in a slow cooker.
 There's no special secret to getting it perfect every time as this will vary by recipe but here are some tips:

 - Don't use no-boil noodles, as they'll just turn gummy

 - Cooking pasta on the highest setting is usually the key to avoiding mushiness

 Remember, pasta absorbs a lot of moisture as it cooks, so you'll need to add more sauce, broth or other liquid to the dish than you'd normally use.

 Myth 7: You can leave your slow cooker on all day

-Don't get me wrong, you can absolutely leave your slow cooker on all day — as long as it has a timer that automatically switches to warming mode when the cook time is done.
-This might seem like a no-brainer, but if you're a slow cooker newbie and are investing in a new model, it's absolutely crucial to make sure your appliance has that built-in timer; some of the cheaper or older slow cookers don't have this functionality.
-Many recipes don't need to cook for a full seven or eight hours, so if you set it in the morning and head off to work, your food will be done before you make it back home.
-So double-check that the model you're buying can shut off automatically; otherwise, what's the point?
+Don't get me wrong, you can absolutely leave your slow cooker on for a long time — as long as it has a timer that automatically switches to warming mode when the cook time is done.
+This might seem like a no-brainer, but if you're a slow-cooker newbie and are investing in a new model, it's absolutely crucial to make sure your appliance has that built-in timer as some of the cheaper or older slow cookers don't have this functionality.
+Many recipes don't need to cook for a full seven or eight hours, so if you set it in the morning and head off to work, your food will be really well done before you make it back home.
+If you're springing for a new slow cooker and want to be able to walk away from your meal for a long time, get one that can shut off automatically, otherwise, what's the point?